pownjs/graph/README.md

 # Graph

-Graph is a library and utility to work with graphs.
-It powers other tools such as PownJS [Graph](https://github.com/pownjs/recon).
+Graph is a library and a command-line utility for the PownJS toolkit, that works with graphs.
+It can be used stand-alone, in script or in other tools which require graph-based data model.
+It powers other tools such as PownJS [Recon](https://github.com/pownjs/recon).

 ## Credits